 Consider these risks before investing: Value stocks may fail to rebound, and the market may not favor value-style investing.
 Income provided by the fund may be reduced by changes in the dividend policies of, and the capital resources available at, the companies in which the fund invests.
-The value of investments in the fund's portfolio may fall or fail to rise over extended periods of time for a variety of reasons, including general economic, political, or financial market conditions; investor sentiment and market perceptions; government actions; geopolitical events or changes; and factors related to a specific issuer, geography, industry, or sector.
+The value of investments in the fund's portfolio may fall or fail to rise over extended periods of time for a variety of reasons, including general economic, political, or financial market conditions, investor sentiment and market perceptions, government actions, geopolitical events or changes, and factors related to a specific issuer, geography, industry, or sector.
 These and other factors may lead to increased volatility and reduced liquidity in the fund's portfolio holdings.
-Our investment techniques, analyses, and judgments may not produce the outcome we intend.
-The investments we select for the fund may not perform as well as other securities that we do not select for the fund.
-We, or the fund's other service providers, may experience disruptions or operating errors that could have a negative effect on the fund.
 You can lose money by investing in the fund.